0xcert/framework/docs/api/ethereum.md

 | Argument | Description
 |-|-
-| recipe.receiverId | [required] A `string` which represents account ID that will receive the value.
+| recipe.receiverId | [required] A `string` representing account ID that will receive the value.
-| recipe.senderId | A `string` which represents account ID that will send the value.
+| recipe.senderId | A `string` representing account ID that will send the value.
 It defaults to provider's accountId.
-| recipe.value | [required] A big number `string` representing the transfered amount.
+| recipe.value | [required] A big number `string` representing the transferred amount.

 **Result:**